 Results are reported confidentially to decision makers, and are later formatted and submitted to journals as academic publications.

-Explore our Research section to read about our research impacts and core themes, as well as browse through our publications and reports.
+Explore our Research section to read about our research impacts and research priorities, as well as browse through our publications and reports.